Rethinking 3D LiDAR Point Cloud Segmentation

-In order to show how a network operating on Lidar points can be converted into a projected-point-based method, we use PointNet++~\cite{qi2017pointnet++} as an example.
-In Section~\ref{sec:other}, we discuss the projected-point-based versions of two other point-based networks, namely SpiderCNN~\cite{xu2018spidercnn} and PointConv~\cite{wu2019pointconv}.
-Before we discuss our approach in Section \ref{sec:PPNet}, we briefly discuss the main operations of PointNet++.
+In order to show how a network operating on LiDAR points can be reformulated to operate in the projection space, we use PointNet++~\cite{qi2017pointnet++} as an example.
+In Section~\ref{sec:other}, we discuss the reformulated examples of two other point-based networks, namely SpiderCNN~\cite{xu2018spidercnn} and PointConv~\cite{wu2019pointconv}.
+Before we discuss our approach in \secref{sec:PPNet}, we briefly discuss the main operations of PointNet++.